-The conceptual framework of Object for the OTHER continues the examination of the formation of identity in my autobiographical, confessional art.
-A collaborative project with Nicholas DeSciose and Tracy Tomko, this series of photographic self-portraits draw on personal events of memory and identity conveying a moral ambiguity, an emotional tension between who I am and the collective identity of the OTHER.
+Object for the OTHER continues the examination of identity and its transitions through my autobiographical, confessional art.
+This series of photographic self-portraits draw on personal events of memory and identity conveying a moral ambiguity, an emotional tension between who I am and the collective identity of the OTHER.

-A reduction to body and appearance, I relinquished myself to my collaborators, unknowingly to them, to become their object.
-Restricted and restrained through costumes, weather, hair, makeup and final edits to images I was cinched, smoothed and “imperfections” removed to “perfect me.”
+A reduction to body and appearance, restricted and restrained through costumes, weather, hair, makeup and final edits to images where I was cinched, smoothed and “imperfections” removed to “perfect me.”
 I became the Object of affection, desire, fantasy – an interchangeable tool that elicited a response of what people perceive me to be, want me to be for them.

 I question, “What is my true identity if I am reflective of the OTHER?
 Am I my true self, or has the OTHER made me and revealed what I was and established a new type of being not there before?”